Column mode in UltraEdit / UEStudio

 When column mode is enabled, additional features in the column menu are enabled as well.
 In the next few paragraphs, we’ll take a look at some of those features.

-Once the cursor is positioned correctly, you may type in your string.
-The entire block of code has been commented out of the document.
+Once the caret is positioned correctly, you can type the string, and the entire block of code will be commented out of the document.

-Column Mode may also be used to manually prepend or append sets of data spanning a column.
-In the following sample data, we would like to add a character to the beginning of each value after the "=" character.
+You can also use column mode to manually prepend or append sets of data spanning a column.
+In the following sample data, we would like to add a character to the beginning of each value after the “=” character.
 The added character will be the same for all values.
-As before, click and drag to create a "multiline cursor" to insert the new character.
+As before, click and drag to create a “multiline caret” to insert the new character.

 You can prepend an entire column of data, with the same character, by simply typing.

-The "Insert/Fill Columns" command under the "Column" menu allows you to enter a text string into a specific column in your data.
+The “Insert / fill columns” command in the “Column / block” group of the Edit tab allows you to enter a text string into a specific column in your data.
 If a column is selected, the string will be inserted into every selected line.
-However if nothing is selected, the string will be inserted into all lines in the document.
-If there is no text data at the specified column on a row within the document, spaces will be added to pad the row, thereby allowing the text to be inserted in the correct position.
+However if nothing is selected, the string will be inserted into all lines in the file.
+If there is no text data at the specified column on a row within the file, spaces will be added to pad the row, thereby allowing the text to be inserted in the correct position.

-In the below sample data, the "Product" field is empty.
-This could be filled using the manual methods described above, but it would be much easier and faster with the "Insert/Fill Columns" command.
+In the below sample data, we need to add a new field to each row of SQL data.
+This can be done using the manual methods described above, but it would be much easier and faster with the “Insert / fill columns” command.

-Position the cursor in the appropriate placement of where you need to insert the data, and then select the "Insert/Fill Columns" command from the "Column" menu.
+Position the cursor in the appropriate placement of where you need to insert the data, and then select the “Insert / fill columns” icon in the Edit tab.

 Type this in, and then press OK.

-Another useful feature of Column Mode is the "Insert Number" feature.
+Another useful feature of column mode is the “Insert number” feature.
 This is very helpful when you need to numerically order a list of data.
-You can use this feature by positioning your cursor into the top row of the column where you need to add numbers.
-You can then select the "Insert Number" command from the "Column" menu.
+You can use this feature by positioning your caret into the top row of the column where you need to add numbers.
+You can then click the “Insert number” in the Edit tab.